fengxia41103/myblog/content/thoughts/ai.md

 Human intelligence, AI, same deal, no one is superior to the other.
 There is difference in efficiency, and there is difference in how objective one versus another.
-If human loses the game, not because the machine is smarter, but there are a group of human who are satisfied with the given answer, and wanted to push the boundary of inherited __truth__.
+If someone loses his game, not because the machine is smarter, but because the group of ppl behind those machines are not satisfied with the given answer, and wanted to think deeper of inherited __truth__.
 Computer, just like any other mechanics and electronics human invented, are just tools to make the work more efficient.
 Tools don't crack the code, we do; computer doesn't make decisions, the writer of that `if-else` line do.

 <pre class="brush:python;">
 # FACT: is he naked